Overview

 You’ll be allocated a personal tutor, who will be a source of guidance, information and support during your studies.

 In the theory learning, you will be supported to demonstrate a growing knowledge and understanding of the life sciences and relational and trauma informed care approaches.
-You will examine the skills and theory of leadership in practice and demonstrate these skills in your final practice learning experience.
+You'll examine the skills and theory of leadership in practice and demonstrate these skills in your final practice learning experience.
 Clinical skills teaching are tailored around mental health scenarios.

 Advances in knowledge require that Mental Health Nurses continually incorporate new research findings into their practice; this awareness is embedded in our course.
 Your ability to incorporate evidence-based, outcomes-orientated practice is part of our course philosophy.